Summer Youth Employment Program:

 The program also offers training alongside the employment piece that focuses on the 17 principles of success training from Napoleon Hill (Hill, N. (2008, 1928).
 The law of success.
 Penguin).
 A parent and/or guardian is required to attend the workshops in conjunction with their child to maximize impact.

-The workshops cover a variety of topics and offers various types of incentives for both student, parents and guardians upon completion of the program.
+The workshops cover a variety of topics and offer various types of incentives for both students, parents, and guardians upon completion of the program.
 Topics include:

 - definiteness of purpose,